unm-digital-futures/digital-history-review/docs/map-critiques/native-land-map critique.md

  ### Overview

 The main functionality of the web app is to allow for user to enter a town or address to find out what Indigenous territories, languages, and treaties exist in current day North America.
-The goal of the web app is to simply meant to sit on top of Google maps and provide a map of native land.
-The audience that this website is geared toward is North Americans interested in learning more about their local history.
-Furthermore, it could be inferred that this website could be used as an educational resource for both High school and post-secondary classes.
+The goal of the web app is simply meant to sit on top of Google maps and provide a map of native land.
+The audience that this website is geared toward are North Americans interested in learning more about their local history.
+The site can also be applied within history classes or Indigenous studies courses as an educational resource or to create a discussion surrounding the information provided in the map.

 The main selections of the mapping web app are: the 'territories' option, the 'languages' option, and the 'treaties' option.